learndevops-083/docker-demo-app/README.md

 Docker application project
 This demo app shows a simple user profile app set up using

-``index.html with pure js and css styles nodejs backend with express module mongodb for data storage``
+`index.html with pure js and css styles, nodejs backend with express module, mongodb for data storage`

 ## Step 1